The following is an excerpt.

 NTNU clearly emphasizes the fact that OAFP is about pure research.
 The participants must set all engagements and activities aside that do not support the development of ground-breaking research.

 «I see this as a parallel to top sport.
 You get help to manage your time effectively, and to concentrate on the research.
 It is all about performing your best by prioritizing correctly and clearing out what is important».

 THE FREEDOM TO EXPLORE – AND THE CHALLENGE OF PRIORITIZING

 Aune says he is the kind of person who finds research very exciting.
 He enjoys being a part of a research group and clearly appreciates life in academia.«It allows exploring open questions one does not understand and to follow intuitions and curiosity.
 There are always interesting issues popping up that we can explore further.
 It is easy to get carried away and say yes to everything.
 So, I must work harder on the priority part now».

 AN INTERNATIONAL MENTOR

-Now, he must find an international mentor with whom he should work closely.
+The scientists must find an international mentor with whom they should work closely.
 They must establish a career and research plan that includes plans for publications, collaborations, grants, projects, and research stays.
 Also, the plan must contain concrete actions on how he will establish himself as an independent international leader in his field.